-Alicia Silverstone Applauds Super Bowl LV MVP Tom Brady For Plant-Based Diet: ‘The Power Of Plants Is Amazing’
+Alicia Silverstone Applauds Super Bowl LV MVP Tom Brady For Plant-Based Diet: 'The Power Of Plants Is Amazing'

-Alicia Silverstone applauded Super Bowl LV MVP Tom Brady for his mostly plant-based diet as the legendary Tampa Bay Buckaneers quarterback celebrated yet another win and was honored as the best player in the National Football League.
-The Clueless star and author of The Kind Diet has been vegan for the past 20 years and spoke up for the football star’s commitment to eating healthy in an Instagram share.
+Alicia Silverstone applauded Super Bowl LV MVP Tom Brady for his mostly plant-based diet as the legendary Tampa Bay Buccaneers quarterback celebrated yet another win and was honored as the best player in the National Football League.
+The Clueless star and author of The Kind Diet has been vegan for the past 20 years and spoke up for the football star's commitment to eating healthily in an Instagram share.

-She said in the caption of a post seen here, that the quarterback revealed in his book TB12 Method that he enjoys mostly plant-based eating.
-Tom credits this with helping him live a healthy lifestyle and have a successful, record-breaking athletic career.
+She said in the caption of a post, seen here, that the quarterback revealed in his book TB12 Method that he enjoys eating mostly plant-based foods.
+Tom credits his diet with helping him live a healthy lifestyle and have a successful, record-breaking athletic career.

 Alicia applauded Tom for leading his teams to Super Bowl wins and for holding the record as the quarterback with the most Super Bowl titles.

-She loved that Tom was so vocal about his healthful choices.
-She claimed a plant-based diet can make one strong and powerful, and allow a person to continue to thrive as they get older.
-Alicia also addressed “meatheads,” men whom she claimed said you can’t be a man, play football, and be healthy at the same time.
-Alicia said the power of plants was amazing in the conclusion of her post.
+She loved that Tom was so vocal about his healthy choices.
+She claimed a plant-based diet can make one strong and powerful and can allow a person to continue to thrive as they get older.
+Alicia also addressed "meatheads," men whom she claimed believe people can't be men and play football while being healthy.
+She concluded that the power of plants was amazing.

 Her followers appeared to agree with her assessment and applauded the QB for his conscious lifestyle.